-Many adverbs those express how an action is performed are end in ‘ly’.
-But many others like fast, well, never, least, more, far, now, very, just, still etc.
+Many adverbs that express how an action is performed, end in ‘ly’.
+However, there are many exceptions, like fast, well, never, least, more, far, now, very, just, still, etc.

 Kinds of Adverbs:

-There are different kinds of adverb according to their functions in a sentence.
+There are different kinds of adverbs according to their functions in a sentence.

 i.
-Adverbs of Time: Indicate the time of an action and answer the question ‘when’?
+Adverb of Time: Indicates the time of an action, and answer the question ‘when’?

 - I have already finished my job.